-Former student says she feels betrayed by college after rape
+Former student who reported rape says college betrayed her

 “I felt completely betrayed by the university and I felt like I had absolutely no protection throughout it,” she said.

+Gonzales said the attack occurred in the middle of a school day in a dormitory room on campus.
 When she first reported the attack, the college expelled Hardin, but he was able to remain on campus during an appeal process, according to Gonzales’ suit.
 The school didn’t implement restrictions to prevent her from encountering Hardin, it added.

 Marshall then assembled a student conduct panel, before which she was aggressively cross-examined by Hardin’s private attorneys, the suit says.
 She had no lawyer present.
 After the panel cleared Hardin, he winked at her and threw his fist into the air in celebration, Gonzales said.